xpol/lua-rapidjson/API.md

 ## rapidjson.SchemaDocument()

-Creates a SchemaDocument from Document or a Lua table or a string contains a json schema.
+Creates a SchemaDocument from Document or a Lua table or a string contains a JSON schema.

 ### Synopsis